One click saves

 Click to copy

-Route, XPath, CSS selector, and React component name & source path land on your clipboard in one line.
+Origin, project root, route, XPath, CSS selector, and React component name & source path land on your clipboard in one line.
+Need several?
+Shift+click each one and press Enter.

 Then paste it into…